WeOpenML/PandaLM/README.md

 ## News

 - [2023/04/30] We are pleased to announce the release of PandaLM 1.0 as an open-source tool for evaluating LLMs with reliability.
 To further demonstrate the effectiveness of PandaLM, we are also sharing a human-annotated test dataset.
+- [2023/06/08] We release our paper on arxiv: [PandaLM: An Automatic Evaluation Benchmark for LLM Instruction Tuning Optimization](https://arxiv.org/abs/2306.05087)

 ## **Table of Contents**